adeperio/base/README.md

 # Base
 ![Alt text](/logo.png?raw=true "Base")

-This is a seed / scaffolding project for a web application stack with OAuth2.
+Base is a seed / starter kit for a modern web application stack, scaffolded out with a baseline level of security.
 Built with ReactJS, Flux, Express, and Postgres.
-Base aims to scaffold out a modern web application stack, with a baseline level of security.
-Spend more time on what matters most - building, designing and hacking out your apps.

 ## Why